alvarocollet/color_generator/README.md

 # Color Generator
 Create sets of visually distinctive colors for easy visualization in plots.
+The colors are generated procedurally, so you can create a large number of colors with no repetition (up to 255*7 = 1785 distinct colors).
+However, it is hard to notice the actual differences between colors past the first 15-20 colors.

 This is a self-contained, header-only library (only dependent on STL vectors).
 This code is based on a stack overflow discussion available [here](http://stackoverflow.com/questions/309149/generate-distinctly-different-rgb-colors-in-graphs).